karishmavanjani/ONTIME-Arrivals_Scraper/README.md

 The selenium code looks into the aspx url- https://transtats.bts.gov/ONTIME/Arrivals.aspx and downloads 2018 and 2019 data for all flights arriving at New York's JFK airport.
 To analyze and parse the data extracted we use Pandas.

-Focusing on the difference between 'Scheduled Arrival Time' and 'Actual Arrival Time' of passengers at the JFK gate, we look at the number of flights that arrived early.

 <h3>Methodology</h3>